python/cpython/Lib/idlelib/idle_test/README.txt

 Since non-gui tests always run, but gui tests only sometimes, tests of non-gui operations should best avoid needing a gui.
-Methods that make incidental use of tkinter variables and messageboxes can do this by using the mock classes in idle_test/mock_tk.py.
+Methods that make incidental use of tkinter (tk) variables and messageboxes can do this by using the mock classes in idle_test/mock_tk.py.
+There is also a mock text that will handle some uses of the tk Text widget.

 3. Running Tests